john-farina/myTamagotchi/README.md

 All other random tamaogtchi generations are following the same rules but with a higher or lower percentage depending on what it is.
 For example random Pooping can get turned into a higher chance if the tamagotchi is sick for a set amount of seconds/minutes.

 ### Guessing Game
+The guessing game was inspired by the original game on the tamagotchi itself, where you have to guess what direction the tamagotchi is going to be facing.
+This is the only part of the game i tweaked for the web experience, making it so you can click the screen instead of having to click the buttons on the device. <br>
+For the game i am generating a random number 1 or 2, and each button correlates with ur guess, if you guessed the same number then the round continues and you get a point, the first one to 3 points wins.
+If you loose against the tamagotchi it wont make it happy.
+But if you win the tamagotchi will get happy.

+## Design

+### Characters

+### The Device

+### Screen

+### Menus

+### Buttons

+### Themes

 <!-- USAGE EXAMPLES -->
 ## Usage